mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 P=plt.ylabel('Percentage')
 ```
 ![Numerical Independent Variable vs Target Variable](doc/images/Numerical_Independent_Variable_vs_Targe_Variable_3.png)
-It shows that if co-applicants income is less the chances of loan approval are high.
+The above graph shows that if the co-applicant's income is lower, the chances of loan approval are still high.
 But this does not look right.

-The possible reason behind this may be that most of the applicants don't have any co-applicant so the co-applicant income for such applicants is 0 and hence the loan approval is not dependent on it.
+This may be because most of the applicants don't have any co-applicant so the co-applicant income for such applicants is 0.
+This means that the loan approval is not dependent on it.

 So, we can make a new variable in which we will combine the applicant's and co-applicants income to visualize the combined effect of income on loan approval.

-Let us combine the Applicant Income and Co-applicant Income and see the combined effect of Total Income on the Loan_Status.
+Let's combine the ```Applicant Income``` and ```Co-applicant Income``` and see the combined effect of ```Total Income``` on the ```Loan_Status```.
 ```
 train['Total_Income']=train['ApplicantIncome']+train['CoapplicantIncome']
 bins=[0,2500,4000,6000,81000]